Sunday, March 26, 2017

 The cliffs exposed the oxidized tuff and basalt caprock resting on layers of pale conglomerate and volcanic ash.

-The tank was without water, a suprise given all the rain we've had this winter.
+The tank was without water, a surprise given all the rain we've had this winter.
 Past the tank my trail/ road zig-zagged up the hillside.
 I rested under a juniper when it finally leveled off and I wondered if I will ever find another surviving piñon tree in the Uvas.
 Continuing on I hit the highpoint of the hike which is a shade over 6100 feet.
 Google Earth greatly enhances the continued viability of the route as a vehicle road .
 Grass and weeds are taking hold in the gravel tracks of the main northward branch.Two side roads that begin close to one another, on the plateau, one heading east and one heading west up onto adjoining mesas are almost invisible at their starts in the high growth of last years grass and wildflower skeletons.
 They might be fun to explore on a second visit.

 Looking down I saw several nice pieces of the ubiquitous Uvas agate, including one glob that had the nice pinkish-orange tint that is more prized than the more common shades of blue, gray and white.